 Temporary work survival guide

-To ensure you reap the benefits and get the most out of your temporary or contract assignments, follow Hays' advice.
+To ensure you get the most out of your temporary assignments, here’s our advice.

-Our consultants understand the intricacies of your industry and will most effectively represent you to potential employers.
-Our experts will give you access to the best temporary or contract assignments available.
+Our consultants understand the intricacies of your industry and will work hard to represent you to potential clients.
+We can offer you access to the best temporary assignments available.

-Similar to a job interview for a permanent job, always arrive early on the first day of your new assignment.
-Dress appropriately for your position and work environment, whilst always acting professionally.
-Please check with your consultant if you are unsure of the dress code.
+Similar to a job interview for a permanent job, always arrive early on the first day of your new temporary assignment.
+Dress appropriately for your position and work environment.
+Whether you’re working from home or in an office, be authentic, act with integrity and take pride in your efforts.

 Ask questions if necessary

-Once you are in an assignment, you are in the best position to market yourself within that company.
+Temporary assignment’s offer you the perfect opportunity to promote yourself to the people already working there.
 Don't be afraid to look for further opportunities and if there are any other areas or departments where your skills might be needed.
-If you can see opportunities but don't feel comfortable investigating them directly, contact Hays and we will make enquiries for you.
+If you can see opportunities but don't feel comfortable investigating them directly, contact your consultant and they will make enquiries on you behalf.

-Temporary assignments have a finish date, but if it is extended, please let us know so we can ensure everyone is on the same page.
+Temporary assignments have an anticipated end date, if it is extended – congrats!
+And let us know so we can ensure everyone is on the same page.
 Sometimes plans change, and if we know in advance, we can help to minimise any misunderstanding.

 If you have any problems, please contact your consultant, we’re here to support you.